 GO BEHIND THE SCENES: PALEY CENTER

-The 57th Annual Grammy Awards are taking place on Sunday, Feb.
-8, 2015 at STAPLES Center, giving music fans and awards aficionados alike plenty to sing about at L.A.
+The 58th Annual Grammy Awards took place on Feb.
+15, 2016 at STAPLES Center, giving music fans and awards aficionados alike plenty to sing about at L.A.
 LIVE.
 The Grammy is the recording industry's most prestigious award, presented by The Recording Academy to honor excellence in the recording arts and sciences.
-Beyoncé, Sam Smith and Pharrell Williams topped the nominations, garnering six each.
-Iggy Azalea, Beck, Eric Church, recording engineer Tom Coyne, Drake, Gordon Goodwin, Jay Z, Miranda Lambert, Sia, Usher and Jack White earned four nominations each.
+This year’s ceremony marked the 16th time the Grammy Awards were held at STAPLES Center and the first time it took place on a Monday.

 Go Behind the Scenes: GRAMMY Museum

-Los Angeles may have a long history of awards ceremonies, but there's nothing traditional about the Film Independent Spirit Awards, which traditionally take place the night before the Oscars.
-The ceremony is held under a lavish tent at Santa Monica Beach and recognizes the finest achievements of today's independent filmmakers.
-Other than entertainment-industry members and sponsors, the Spirit Awards are closed to the public, though the ceremony is broadcast live on IFC.
-"Birdman" leads the 30th Film Independent Spirit Award nominations with six nods - best actor for Michael Keaton, director Alejandro G. Inarritu, supporting actress Emma Stone, supporting actor Edward Norton and cinematographer Emmanuel Lubezki.
-"Boyhood," "Nightcrawler" and "Selma" follow with five noms each and "Love Is Strange" and "Whiplash" round out the Best Feature list.
+Los Angeles has a long tradition of hosting awards ceremonies, but there's nothing traditional about the Film Independent Spirit Awards, which take place the night before the Oscars.
+The ceremony is held under a lavish tent just north of the landmark Santa Monica Pier and recognizes the finest achievements of today's independent filmmakers.
+Other than entertainment industry members and sponsors, the Spirit Awards are closed to the public, though the ceremony is broadcast live on IFC.

 Go Behind the Scenes: LACMA